HarryHe11/Mapreduce-based-Grade-Analysis-System/README.md

 # Mapreduce-based-Grade-Analysis-System
-A grade analysis system based on MapReduce and hdfs.
+A grade analysis system based on MapReduce and HDFS.

 content of this project: